ho4040/amola/README.md

 `.amola` file will be generated. that contains configurations.

-you can get more information with `-h` options.
+you can get more information with `-h` option.

 ```
 amola init